axonasif/gearlock-dev-kit/docs/index.md

 * Prebuild Kernel Package
 * Custom Core Package

-Note: It doesn't matter what package you use, `prebuild-kernel` package is here to make it easier on making kernel packages quickly.<br>
+Note: It doesn't matter what package you use, `prebuild-kernel` package is here to make it easier on making kernel packages quickly.
 There isn't any functional change between `custom-core` & `prebuild-kernel` package.

 Setup build environment
 -----------------------